 [Six-Count Jive] is a superbly crafted piece of work whose language is at times sublime. … In its deliberate brevity it invites us to mine for layers of meaning and rewards constant re-reading.
-Its back story and message of survival are life affirming but significantly, this is not an exercise in therapy, instead, Six-Count Jive is a superb piece of art.
-Fiona Sinclair in The Lake magazine
+Its back story and message of survival are life affirming but significantly, this is not an exercise in therapy, instead, Six-Count Jive is a superb piece of art: High Window magazine

-Mica Press has accepted Safe Ground, Rosie’s fifth book of poetry, for publication in late 2024 or early 2025.
-Since 2010, Lapwing Publications has published four of Rosie’s poetry books, the latest Six-Count Jive in 2019.
+Mica Press published Safe Ground, Rosie’s fifth book of poetry, in spring 2025.
+Dennis Greig’s Lapwing Publications published four of Rosie’s poetry books, the latest Six-Count Jive in 2019.

-Rosie has read her poetry widely, including the Faversham Literary Festival (2020, 2022 & 2023), Gloucester Poetry Festival, Canterbury Festival, Hungerford Literary Festival, Watford’s Big Word festival, Vigo and Glasgow Universities, In-Words in Greenwich, Winchester’s Loose Muse, the Linen Hall Library and Crescent Arts Centre in Belfast, the Poetry Cafe in Covent Garden, the Troubadour, Torriano, the Norwich Bicycle Shop, the Pie Factory in Margate and Whitstable’s Harbour Books.
-She welcomes invitations to read wherever you are.
+Rosie has read her poetry widely, including the Faversham Literary Festival (each year since 2020, where she also hosts), Gloucester Poetry Festival, Canterbury Festival, Hungerford Literary Festival, Watford’s Big Word festival, Vigo and Glasgow Universities, In-Words in Greenwich, Winchester’s Loose Muse, the Linen Hall Library and Crescent Arts Centre in Belfast, the Poetry Cafe in Covent Garden, the Troubadour, Torriano, the Norwich Bicycle Shop, the Pie Factory in Margate and Whitstable’s Harbour Books.
+She welcomes invitations to read where you are.

-After a law degree at Cambridge, she worked as a solicitor until her three children were born when she combined being a mum at home with freelance journalism for the Evening Standard, Independent on Sunday, Sunday Tribune and various magazines.
-For the first five years of Golf Quarterly, she wrote its ‘Muriel’ golf widow columns and since 2014, has been reviewing poetry for London Grip, an international online culture magazine, a fascinating browse.
+After a law degree at Cambridge, Rosie worked as a solicitor until her three children were born when she combined being a mum at home with freelance journalism for the Evening Standard, Independent on Sunday, Sunday Tribune and various magazines.
+For the first five years of Golf Quarterly, she wrote its ‘Muriel’ golf widow columns and since 2014, has been reviewing poetry for London Grip international online culture magazine, a fascinating browse.

 Journalism taught Rosie to make words clear, short and to the point.
 After trying without much success to be a playwright, she turned to fiction and poetry.
-Rosie has since been published in Dublin, London, Belfast and the United States.
+Rosie (an AI-free zone) has since been published in Dublin, Belfast, Essex, London, and the United States.

 Read reviews of Rosie’s books here.